What are wire transfers and how do they work?

 How to send a wire transfer

-You can send wire transfers easily—either on the phone or through your bank's online portal.
+You can send wire transfers either on the phone or through your bank's online portal.
 This makes them an easy and accessible way to send remittances, whether they be bill payments or transfers between friends and family.

 You’ll need the following information for a wire transfer:

-How to track wire transfers
+How to track wire transfers?

 Your bank will usually send you updates regarding your transaction.
 In case of any issues, you can request a SWIFT message from your bank free of charge.
 This message will list all details associated with the transfer.
+In extreme cases, you can request your bank to initiate SWIFT tracking for a fee.
+This process takes a few business days and locates your funds.

 Pros and cons of wire transfers